How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 [Plan for mothers after Cesarean section]

-• Adjust timing of pain medication intake
+• Gently adjust timing to match pain medication intake

 • In case of an emergency, stop filming immediately.